-This is the second in a series of interviews we will be publishing until the end of the year that highlight the journey, struggles and achievements of women doing work in community networks.
-This month we are featuring Chako Armant from Ensemble Pour la Différence in the DRC.
+This is the fourth in a series of interviews we will be publishing until the end of the year that highlight the journey, struggles and achievements of women doing work in community networks.
+We will document their experiences with the intention to inspire more women to get involved in this field.